Income Needed for 1 Million Mortgage: Your Complete Guide

 Loan-to-Income Ratio

 The loan-to-income ratio is an essential factor that lenders consider when determining if you qualify for a mortgage.
 This ratio compares your annual income to the size of the loan you’re seeking.
-Generally, lenders prefer to see a loan-to-income ratio of 28% or lower, meaning that your mortgage payment should not exceed 28% of your gross monthly income.
+Generally, lenders prefer a loan-to-income ratio of 28% or lower, meaning your mortgage payment should not exceed 28% of your gross monthly income.

-Based on the 28% guideline, you would need an income of at least $250,000 per year to afford the monthly mortgage payments on a 1 million dollar loan.
+Based on the 28% guideline, you would need an income of at least $250,000 per year to afford the monthly mortgage payments on a $1 million loan.
 However, it’s important to keep in mind that each lender has its own specific criteria, and you may need to meet additional requirements such as a high credit score or a larger down payment.

 Debt-to-Income Ratio